 To better understand the city during the war, we’ll need to go on a historical exploration through one of the darkest periods of Europe.

-The invasion of the Netherlands started relatively early in the war.
-The Netherlands was neutral officially but was also kind of expecting a German attack, the Dutch plan was to fall back behind their ‘water’ defences in the western part of the country – the so-called Fort Holland.
+The German invasion of the Netherlands started relatively early in the war.
+The Netherlands was neutral officially but was also kind of expecting a German attack.
+The Dutch plan was to fall back behind their “water” defences in the western part of the country — the so-called Fort Holland.

-For The Hague, the plan was to overwhelm the city through an aerial attack and secure the airstrips and the city itself.
-Part of the plan was also to capture the Royal Family, which was located in the city.
+For The Hague, the Germans planned to overwhelm the city through an aerial attack and secure the airstrips and the city itself.
+Part of the plan was also to capture the royal family, who were located in the city.

-Early in the morning, German planes flew over The Hague, as part of their scheme to deceive the Dutch into thinking they were attacking the UK instead.
-However, the Dutch were alarmed by the planes.
+Early in the morning, German planes flew over The Hague.
+The idea was to deceive the Dutch into thinking they were attacking the UK instead, but the Dutch were alarmed by the planes.

-The successful counter-offensive of the Dutch forces in The Hague was shortlived.
+This successful counter-offensive of the Dutch forces in The Hague was short-lived.
 On May 14, in the aftermath of the Rotterdam Blitz, The Netherlands capitulated.

-The following years were marked by a harsh German occupation.
-The Jewish community of the Hague, the second largest in the country, was deported and almost completely exterminated in Auschwitz and other Nazi camps.
+This marked the start of a harsh German occupation.
+The Jewish community of The Hague (the second largest in the country) was deported and almost completely exterminated in Auschwitz and other Nazi camps.
 Roma residents of the city also met their demise in extermination camps.

-By 1943, the Atlantic Wall was being constructed in the city.
-This involved many demolitions around the coastal areas of the city, with tens of thousands of residents being forcibly displaced out of their homes.
-The coastal defences formed by the Atlantic Wall were made in order to prevent an Allied invasion from the seas (spoilers, it didn’t work).
-The Atlantic Wall had a great impact on the city, and its legacy is still visible to this day, be it in the bunkers by the coast or the dramatically changed areas following demolitions.
+By 1943, the Dutch had begun to construct the Atlantic Wall near The Hague.
+This involved many demolitions around the coastal areas of the city, with tens of thousands of residents being forcibly displaced.
+The Atlantic Wall provided coastal defences that were made to prevent an Allied invasion from the seas (spoilers, it didn’t work).
+The Atlantic Wall had a great impact on the city, and its legacy is still visible to this day.
+Whether it’s the bunkers by the coast or the dramatically changed areas following demolitions.

 The V2 rockets of the Haagse Bos

-By 1944, it was becoming increasingly clear that Nazi Germany was losing, and that it was only a matter of time until Allied victory.
-The German forces pushed hard during the last stage of the war, in a desperate attempt to turn the tides of the war.
+By 1944, it was becoming increasingly clear that Nazi Germany was losing.
+It was only a matter of time until Allied victory.
+The German forces pushed hard during the last stage of the war, in a desperate attempt to turn the tides.

-Part of the projects to push back were the infamous V2 rockets.
-This expensive rocket was the world’s first long-range guided ballistic mission.
-Development was long and expensive, but starting in September 1944, around 3,000 V2 rockets were launched by the Germany Army, targeting London and later on, Antwerp and Liege.
+One of the projects to push back was the infamous V2 rockets.
+This expensive rocket was the world’s first long-range guided ballistic missile.
+It’s development was long and expensive, but starting in September 1944, around 3,000 V2 rockets were launched by the German Army.
+They targeting London and, later on, Antwerp and Liege in Belgium.

-In the Hague, mobile launch units were placed in the Haagse Bos (Hague forest) and the Duindigt racecourse.
-The forest especially, extending on a long and wide strip, presented a perfect spot to launch rockets, given its dense foliage.
-From the Haagse Bos, German forces launched, in November of 1944 alone, 82 rockets destined towards London.
+In The Hague, mobile launch units were placed in the Haagse Bos and the Duindigt racecourse.
+The forest, extending on a long and wide strip, presented the perfect spot to launch rockets, given its dense foliage.
+In November of 1944 alone, German forces launched 82 rockets from the Haagse Bos towards London.

 Like all projects that are rushed due to time constraints, the rocket had some technical issues.
 Its guiding system was quite rudimentary and it wasn’t guaranteed that they would hit their targets.
 The Germans launching the rockets could only cross their fingers and hope that the rockets successfully passed the North Sea and hit London.